 We offer 7 different flavors of DIY Cure & Seasoning kits:

-Original, Peppered, Red Pepper, Teriyaki, BBQ and Sweet & Spicy.
+Original, Peppered, Red Pepper, Teriyaki, BBQ, Sweet & Spicy and “The Heat”.
 These flavors are a great stand alone products.
 If your the experimental type additional seasoning can be added to suite individual taste.
 Each package contains 4 packets of Cure and 4 packets of seasoning.
 DIY kits are all pre-measured for 5 pound batches of jerky.
 (5 pounds of raw jerky will turn into 2 – 2.5 pounds of finished jerky.
 Usual serving size is 2 ounces of finished product)